jmarq/knucklestuff/README.md

 checkWord.py is the script that resulted in fourLetterCombos.py
 	takes a long time to run because I was not a very good programmer when I wrote this.

+twl06.txt is the scrabble dictionary thing I used to check strings for "word" status